liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/05-ldap/02-configuring-ldap.markdown

 ![Figure 1: Ziltoid and Rex have been imported because they logged in.](../../../images/imported-ldap-users.png)

 **Enable Import on Startup:** Check this box to do the mass import when
-@product@ starts.
+@sharepoint@ starts.
 Note: this box only appears if you check **Enable Import**, described above.
-Definitely leave this unchecked if you have a @product@ cluster, or all your nodes will do a mass import when each of them starts up.
+Definitely leave this unchecked if you have a @sharepoint@ cluster, or all your nodes will do a mass import when each of them starts up.

 **Import Interval:** When mass importing users, import users every X minutes.

 **Import Method:** Set either User or Group.
-If you set this to User, @product@ imports all users from the location specified in the server connection.
-If you set this to Group, @product@ searches all the groups and imports the users in each group.
+If you set this to User, @sharepoint@ imports all users from the location specified in the server connection.
+If you set this to Group, @sharepoint@ searches all the groups and imports the users in each group.
 If you have users who do not belong to any groups, they are not imported.